FOREX-Dollar hits 7-week low; Chinese data buoys Australian dollar

 Riskier currencies and growth-linked currencies, such as the Australian dollar, notched gains versus the greenback on forecast-beating Chinese trade data, which could indicate the world’s second-biggest economy was stabilizing after more than two years of slowing growth.

-In late morning New York trade, the dollar index, which measures the currency’s value against six other major currencies, fell 0.45 percent to 80.918, having hit 80.890, its lowest since June 19.
+The dollar index, which measures the currency’s value against six major currencies, fell 0.2 percent to 81.124, having hit 81.089, its lowest since mid-June.
+It has lost 4 percent since hitting a three-year high a month ago.

-Although most analysts expect the dollar to resume gains towards the end of the year, uncertainty about when the Fed may reduce its $85 billion per month bond-buying program should keep the currency under pressure.
+Although most analysts expect the dollar to resume gains towards the end of the year, uncertainty about when the Fed may reduce its $85 billion per month bong buying program should keep the currency under pressure.

-Some Fed policymakers have suggested this week the U.S. central bank could start to scale back as soon as September, but this will depend on a further improvement in the jobs market.
+Some Fed policymakers have suggested this week the central bank could scale back as soon as September, but this will depend on a further improvement in the jobs market.

 “The recent strength in the euro is likely attributed to signs of stabilization in the fundamental data pointing to an improving outlook,” Sutton said.

-The shrinking of the European Central Bank’s balance sheet as well as ECB President Mario Draghi’s stable tone have induced a round of short covering in the euro, but the euro will still likely end down at $1.25 by year-end, she said.
+The European Central Bank, whose balance sheet is shrinking as well as ECB President Draghi’s stable tone has induced a round of short covering in the euro, but relative monetary policy and growth will ultimately weigh on the euro and send it down to $1.25 by year-end, she said.

 “Risk appetite got a boost overnight from the China trade data,” said Ioan Smith, Managing Director, Knight Capital Group Europe, adding that a drop in dollar/yen helped drive euro/dollar higher.